Matroidal Root Structure of Skew Polynomials over Finite Fields: Introduction

 In Chapter 2, some background on skew polynomials and their properties are given.
 The process for evaluating a skew polynomial at a value on either side is described.
 The evaluation polynomial $f(y)=\sum_{i=1}^nf_iy^{\frac{q^i-1}{q-1}}$ is defined.
 Some of the structure of the roots is also described in terms of the independence of a set of roots and the closure of a set of roots.
 A conjugacy relationship is defined so that we may speak of the conjugacy class $[a]$ of all elements conjugate to $a\in\F_{q^m}$, and the structure of these conjugacy classes as group cosets is discussed.

 In Chapter 3, we first examine the matroidal structure of the sets of independent elements.
 The set of all right independent sets $\Is$ defines a matroid $\Mr=(\F_{q^m},\Is)$, and likewise the set of all left independent sets $\Js$ defines a matroid $\Ml=(\F_{q^m},\Js)$.
 We show that these two matroids are actually isomorphic via a map that, for any $a$ in the conjugacy class $[1]$ is defined as $\phi(a)=a^{\frac{q^{m-1}-1}{q-1}}$.
+As seen in \cite{Matroid}, these matroids may be used in the network coding structure of \cite{Network}.

 Finally, in Chapter 4, we examine polynomials in the skew polynomial ring $R=\F_{q^m}[x;\sigma]$ as elements of a larger ring $S=\T[x;\gamma]$, where $\T$ is a finite extension of $\F_{q^m}$ and $\gamma$ restricted to $\F_{q^m}$ is $\sigma$.
 We discuss what this means for the structure of the roots.
-Finally, a specific extension field is used to construct the larger ring such that all of the roots of a given polynomial are in the same class.
+Finally, a specific extension field is used to construct the larger ring such that the polynomial has the maximum number of right roots, all of which are in a single class.
+This splitting field is related to but may be distinct from the splitting field of the linearized polynomial.
+We also show that it results in the maximum number of left roots, while nothing is gained from a larger extension.
 This is followed by a review of the results so far.